 The following diagram shows the life cycle of an SRD entry.

-It is possible to use data captured from questions configured in an SRD to drive or route the fulfillment process.
+You can use data captured from questions configured in an SRD to drive or route the fulfillment process.
 You can read directly from the SR Type fields on the service request that are populated using the Question Mappings on the SRD.
 For more information, see Adding and mapping questions, variables, and service request fields.

 Configuring BMC Service Request Management video